<img src="https://ws.zoominfo.com/pixel/jFk6PDgyyU2wBGPuZQTg" width="1" height="1" style="display: none;">

 Dec 5, 2023 11:12:13 AM

-There is a solid consensus in the automation space that there are two types of RPA migrations: those completed manually and those that use purpose-built technology to simplify the complexity of switching RPA platforms and ease the burden of investment in terms of finances and effort.
+There is a solid consensus in the automation space that there are two types of RPA automation migrations: those completed manually and those that use purpose-built technology to simplify the complexity of switching RPA platforms and ease the burden of investment in terms of finances and effort.

 In Blueprint’s case, we typically start engagements with partners and clients after they’ve completed an initial assessment to determine what a manual RPA migration would look like in terms of logistics and level of investment.

-In this article, using the real-life case of a Blueprint client, we present the two types of RPA migrations – manual and automatic – including what they can cost, how much effort they demand, and how long they can take.
+In this article, using the real-life case of a Blueprint client, we present the two types of RPA automation migrations – manual and automatic – including what they can cost, how much effort they demand, and how long they can take.

 Manual RPA Migrations